 Some Budget Highlights

-- WGSD School Board Committee of the Whole recommends NO Increase in School Tax Levy for 2016-17: At the October 2016 Personnel and Finance Committee meeting Ed Brzinski, WGSD District Administrator, shared four proposed budget options for 2017-18.
+- WGSD School Board Committee of the Whole recommends NO Increase in School Tax Levy for 2017-18: At the October 2017 Committee of the Whole meeting Ed Brzinski, WGSD District Administrator, shared four proposed budget options for 2017-18.
 The committee recommended, based on current information, a budget option that has NO increase in the school tax levy.
-This will likely be the third straight year for the Waterford Graded School District with either a tax levy freeze or decrease.
+This will likely be the fourth straight year for the Waterford Graded School District with either a tax levy freeze or slight decrease.

 - Health Insurance Renewal: This year the health insurance renewal originally came in at 4.0%.
-After requests were made to see the data on how much money the insurance company had paid out, it was realized that the loss ratio for the previous 16 months was tracking at less than 80% (the insurance company had paid out less than 80 cents for each dollar of premium collected from the district).
+After requests were made to see the data on how much money the insurance company had paid out, it was realized that the loss ratio for the previous months was too low to support an increase in the premium.
 As a result, the insurance company was informed the renewal was unacceptable.
 After discussions with the insurance company the renewal was reduced to 0%.
 This is the second year in a row for a freeze in the health insurance premium.
 However, due to additional staff receiving health benefits, and several moving from a single to a family plan, there was again an increase in the overall cost of health insurance benefits.

 WGSD Parent and School Board Member